 The ‘guarantee’ question

 mmigration Consultants handle issues that change their clients’ lives.
-This is a service that is complex, difficult, takes continuous ongoing training on my part, and takes time.
+This is a service that is complex, difficult, takes continuous ongoing training by the consultant, and takes time.
 That makes it, by definition, expensive.
 My clients do this process once in their lives.
 For most of them, our fees represent an amount of money they don’t hand out daily.

 From time to time, a person will ask us if Upper Canada Immigration Consultants will “guarantee” them success coming to Canada if they retain our firm.